Singularity formed by the collision of two collapsing solitons in interaction for the 2D Keller-Segel system: Introduction

 where

 and $\lambda(t)^2\| \tilde u(t)\|_{L^\infty}\to 0 $.
 Thus, the blow-up mechanisms in the general sign-changing and non-radial case seem to be quite wild and new ones could yet be found.\\

 \paragraph{Soliton resolution.} We believe that for the Keller-Segel system \eqref{eq:KS2d}, the soliton resolution conjecture would hold true.
-In the case of finite time singularities, this means that the solution is believed to decompose near the singularity as the sum of modulated solitons plus a lower order radiation term.
-Such results have been obtained in the non-radial case along a sequence of times for the energy critical semilinear heat equation \cite{duyckaerts2017soliton}, and for the energy critical harmonic heat flow \cite{struwe1985evolution,qing1997bubbling,topping2004winding} (and see references therein).
+In the case of finite time singularities, we expect the solution to decompose as the sum of modulated solitons plus a lower order radiation term.
+In the non-radial case, such results have been obtained along a sequence of times for the energy critical semilinear wave equation \cite{duyckaerts2017soliton}, and for the energy critical harmonic heat flow \cite{struwe1985evolution,qing1997bubbling,topping2004winding} (and see references therein).
 While these results state that general solutions decompose into solitons in interaction, it is important to supplement them with the construction of examples to show which interaction configurations are actually possible.
 This is the general motivation behind the present work.\\